lokmanTech/lokmanTech/README.md

 # Tech Enthusiast and Explorer 🚀

 Welcome to my GitHub space!
-I'm Lokman Hakim which passionate in tech and thrive on the thrill of exploring new horizons in the ever-evolving world of technology.
-Here, you'll find a collection of my projects, experiments, and ongoing learning journey in tech domains.
+I'm Lokman Hakim which passionate about tech and thrives on the thrill of exploring new horizons in the ever-evolving world of technology.
+Here, you'll find a collection of my projects, experiments, and ongoing learning journeys in tech domains.

 ## 🌟 What I'm All About

 **Continuous Learning:** I believe that the journey of knowledge never truly ends.
 I'm committed to honing my skills, staying current with tech trends, and embracing the spirit of lifelong learning.

-**Versatility:** My interests into software development and beyond.
+**Versatility:** My interest in software development and beyond.
 I enjoy the versatility of technology and love to dabble in diverse areas.

 ## 📁 [`My Portfolio`](https://lokmantech.github.io)